zpelgrims/zoic/README.md

 - Files in the 'maya/ae' folder go to [$MTOA_LOCATION]/scripts/mtoa/ui/ae

-## Credits
+## Thanks to

-Special thanks to Marc-Antoine Desjardins for the help with the image sampling.
+Marc-Antoine Desjardins for the help with the image sampling.
 I owe this guy quite a few beers by now.

-Special thanks to Benedikt Bitterli for the information on optical vignetting.
+Benedikt Bitterli for the information on optical vignetting.

-Special thanks to Tom Minor for the major help with C++ (it was needed!)
+Tom Minor for the major help with C++ (it was needed!)

-Special thanks to Brian Scherbinski for the windows compile.
+Brian Scherbinski for the windows compile.

-Special thanks to Gaetan Guidet for the C++ cleanup and improvements.
+Gaetan Guidet for the C++ cleanup and improvements.